Tag Archives: Airlines

 • Identity Theft

-Valuable Tip: Check with your home insurance, health insurance carrier and credit card company you used to purchase your flights, book your hotels, rental car or cruise with about what they cover before buying additional insurance.
+Valuable Tip: Check with your home insurance, health insurance carrier, and credit card company you used to purchase your flights, book your hotels, rental car, or cruise about what they cover before buying additional insurance.
 Doing this could save you money so you don’t buy duplicate coverage.

 A couple of the most reputable travel insurance companies are:

-Take matters into your hands before it’s too late!
-You can save a lot of money and time signing up for travel insurance.
+Take matters into your own hands before your trip!
+Signing up for travel insurance for a minimal cost can save you a lot of money and time in the long run.

 US citizens travel to Europe ETIAS in 2021